Military Police Basic Training Program - 2014

-ANNOUNCEMENT: Military Police Basic Training Program to start in June, 2013
+ANNOUNCEMENT: Military Police Basic Training Program - 2014 program session - approved!

 - Have performed as a military police officer for a minimum of 2080 hours in a specified law enforcement occupational specialty (MOS);